Skip to content

 • Age guideline: Between 2.5-3.5 years old.
 DON'T rush it.
 The longer you can keep them in a crib, the better.

-• Sign #1: Climbing out of crib: If they're climbing out repeatedly (safety hazard), it's time.
+• Sign #1: Climbing out of crib: If they're climbing out repeatedly (a safety hazard), it's time.
 Lower the mattress first to buy more time.

 • Sign #2: Potty training: If they need to use the potty at night independently, a bed makes sense.